5 best practices for workload planning

 Think agile

-• Flexibility
+- Flexibility

 Flexibility is a key element for a good resource allocation.
 Project and company plans are often subject to change.
 Resources need to be adjusted regularly, according to portfolio priorities and business constraints.

-The same is true at project level.
+This is also true at the project level.

 Why manage your projects with Stafiz?

-• Short-term vision
+- Short-term vision

-• Agile method
+- Agile method

 Think "employee commitment"

-• Use the right tools
+- Use the right tools

 Anticipate resource requirements

 On one side of the equation, you have your incoming projects with a high probability of being signed, and on the other side, your existing resources, whether internal or external.
-Putting these two elements into perspective is known as capacity planning.
+Putting these two elements into perspective is known as resource capacity planning.

-Integrate financial considerations into your planning
+Integrating financial concepts into your planning

-Before the projects
+Before projects

-During projects: monitoring detour
+During projects: monitoring of diversions

 Standardize processes